tiepdotme/marabesi.com/_posts/2020-07-19-git-release-bot-part-1.md

 Releasing software to the final users is challenging regardless of the programming language of choice.
-For web apps it requires a web server, for compiled apps it requres a way for distribute the binary and for each one extra steps are needed, in the end the release is just the final step of a long process.
+For web apps it requires a web server, for compiled apps it requires a way for distribute the binary and for each one extra steps are needed, in the end the release is just the final step of a long process.

 In the old days, applications where deployed via SFTP and required to move file by file